Home

 enabled means V5 mode.)

-- DUTCH*Star MHS - Do NOT check the RSSI Report box.
+- DUTCH*Star MHS - The new MHS board default to V5 mode, so check the RSSI Report box.

 - Click Save, then Close